Skip to content

 COI types detected

-Co-authorship Recent co-authored publications between reviewer and applicant
+Co-authorship Recent or older co-authored publications

 Severity levels